b. 22/05/1903 Stechford, Birmingham. d. 15/12/1994 Somerset West, South Africa.

 Whilst he was at Oxford, he was initiated into Apollo University Lodge, Number 357, becoming a Freemason.
 Whether he remained a freemason following his university days is unclear.
 In 1926, he married Barbara, the daughter of Viscount Buckmaster, who had been Liberal Lord Chancellor.
 Shortly after their marriage they moved to Lagos, Nigeria, but this didn’t last long, as John contracted malaria and they were forced to return to the UK.

 On their return, John decided to train for ordination into the priesthood at Cambridge and he and Barbara moved to Thaxted.
 He then converted to Roman Catholicism.
 John and Barbara went on to have three sons: Hilary (Hal), who later became a Conservative MP, Michael and David.
-Sadly, John’s marriage to Barbara, began to fail and they divorced.
+Sadly, John’s marriage to Barbara, began to fail and they divorced in 1944.

 In August 1940, on the cusp of World War II, he volunteered for the Royal Navy and with his experience in sailing it was a surprise when he chose bomb disposal as his specialism.
 On 23rd September 1940 in Loughton, Essex, Miller and Able Seaman Stephen Tuckwell had to deal with a mine that was buried in the mud.
 They got a canoe and went looking for the mine and found it nose down in the mud.
 Tuckwell was ordered to stay at a safe distance but he refused, arguing that as Miller would be working under at least a foot of water he would need Tuckwell to hand down the tools.
 They managed to get one fuse out, but could not reach the other; if the clock had started, there would have been no chance of escape.
 Then they appealed to some crane-drivers who had come to see what was happening, and they at once volunteered to help.
 Ropes were placed around the mine and, with the assistance of the crane-drivers, it was dragged slowly out of the creek and on to the wharf.
 The removal of the final fuse was carried out in comparative comfort.